-The Grand Secretary reviews and approves the application, and notifies the Trustees of the event and date.
+The Grand Secretary reviews and approves the application and notifies the Trustees of the event and date.
+The Grand Lecturer must approve the location and the Degree team who will be performing the degree work.
 NOTE that of course if the Grand Master wishes to confer the Degrees himself, with or without the assistance of other Grand Lodge officers, he certainly can do so.